digital-asset/docs.daml.com/docs/2.10.0/docs/concepts/ledger-model/upgrade-model-in-depth.rst

 Interfaces
 ~~~~~~~~~~

-Interfaces can’t be upgraded.
+Interfaces can't be upgraded.
 As a result we strongly discourage
 uploading a package that contains both interface and template
-definitions, as these templates won’t be able to benefit from ZDT
+definitions, as these templates won't be able to benefit from ZDT
 upgrades in the future.
 Instead, we recommend declaring interfaces in a
 package of their own that defines no template.